 However, there’s nothing remotely Russian about Kahlúa, our preferred coffee liqueur.
 Dark and rich, Kahlúa has always been produced in Mexico.

-How To Make a Black Russian Cocktail at Home
+How To Craft a Black Russian Cocktail

 The Black Russian ties with the G&T in our unofficial contest for the easiest cocktail.
 It’s also a cocktail that only requires the following basic bar tools: